Horizon-Protocol/horizon-data/README.md

 26. `rate.hznAggregate({ max, timeSeries })` Get the price of hzn aggregated across various time series.
 27. `hzn.aggregateActiveStakers({ max, timeSeries })` Get the number of active stakers across various time series.
 28. `hzn.totalActiveStakers()` Get the current number of active stakers.
-29. `rate.dailyRateChange({ hassets })` get the rate change over the past 24 hours for any hasset.
-Can pass in a list to retrieve multiple hassets.
+29. `rate.dailyRateChange({ zassets })` get the rate change over the past 24 hours for any zasset.
+Can pass in a list to retrieve multiple zassets.
 30. `hzn.accountsRemovedFromLiquidation({ maxTime, minTime, account, max })` finds all the accounts that have fixed their c-ratio to avoid being at risk of liquidation after being flagged.
 31. `hzn.accountsFlaggedForLiquidation({ minTime, maxTime, account, max })` finds all the accounts that have been flagged for liquidation.
 32. `hzn.accountsLiquidated({ maxTime, minTime, account, max })` finds all the accounts that have been liquidated after being flagged for liquidation.